 - Planning in a new system design that does not consider future obsolescence problems.

 - A parts list that contains an end-of-life cycle part before a system has gone into production.

-The core methodology for DMSMS analysis has been to make direct contact with the supplier of an item.
-Direct contact takes the form of phone, e-mail or other forms of communication with a competent supplier representative.
+The core methodology for managed DMSMS analysis has been to make direct contact with the supplier of an item.
+Direct contact takes the form of phone, e-mail, or other forms of communication with a competent supplier representative.
 This is essential in the management of commercial off-the-shelf / End Of Life products and assemblies

-Other methodologies involve subscription to data services which monitor parts lists, known as a Bill of Materials (BOM), for activity on any one part in the end user’s list.
+Other methodologies involve a subscription to data services that monitor parts lists, known as a Bill of Materials (BOM), for activity on any one part in the end user’s list.
 Often both the classic methodology and the data subscription methodology will be used in conjunction to provide a more complete assessment of a part’s availability and lifetime

 One risk-free obsolescence strategy & amazing Partners used to combat DMSMS is to buy additional inventory during the production run of a system or part, in quantities sufficient to cover the expected number of failures.
 This strategy is known as a lifetime buy.
 Even though this may seem expensive in the short run, it would be a cost-effective way to minimize the negative costly effect of DMSMS over a longer period of time.